vizenture/cypride/README.md

 ## 🤝 **How to contribute**

 - We do not accept code contributions.
 This project is maintained solely by us, and we intend to keep it that way.
-- Submit your suggestions on Issues and feel free to also share your thoughts on Telegram!
+- Submit your ideas and suggestions on Telegram channel, we are always listening the Cyprus community.
-- Share your ideas and suggestions.
-If you’re missing a feature or have an interesting idea, feel free to create a new Issue.
 - Report bugs.
 Encountered a crash or something went wrong?
 Create a new Issue with as much detail as possible to help resolve it.
 - Translate the app.
 You can help make the app accessible in multiple languages.
 To contribute, visit Hosted Weblate.
 - Enjoy the app.
 The best contribution is simply using and enjoying the app, we spent so much time on!